Minu-Philip/Minu-Philip.github.io/README.md

 I am a doctoral candidate in the Department of Economics at New York University.
-I will be joining the Department of Economics at Penn State University as an Assistant Professor in Fall 2025.
+In Fall 2025, I will be joining the Department of Economics at Penn State University as an Assistant Professor.
 My research fields include *Applied Microeconomics*, *Health Economics*, and *Development Economics*.